jdevfullstack-tutorials/display-resolution-review/README.md

 while you are working, say, playing a music video or live concert.
 You just saved money for a larger projection of videos.
-That's an awesome experience too
-,again, for viewing videos.
+That's an awesome experience too, again, for viewing videos.

 Even if say, it's purely 4k like the iMac screen, still you tend to watch videos